-When your roommate is intolerant to lentils, vegetarian sources of protein are limited.
-We have had more than our fair share of Summer Tofu Salad Bowl and Vegetable Packed Crustless Quiche with Feta but there are only so many egg and tofu dishes you can stomach in a week.
+I came up with this recipe with my roommate at the time was experimenting with cutting out lentils.
+With no members of the legume family in our diets, vegetarian sources of protein were limited.
+We had more than our fair share of Summer Tofu Salad Bowl and Vegetable Packed Crustless Quiche with Feta but there are only so many egg and tofu dishes you can stomach in a week.
 So I turned to protein-rich cottage cheese to help square out our vegetarian dinners.
 Using our high supply of zucchini from our weekly veggie box and my motivation to get some protein versatility into our diets, I came up with this High Protein Zucchini Lasagna with Cottage Cheese.
 Not only is this vegetarian dish high in protein, it is also great for those looking for a low carbohydrate meal and I have told that it complies with those that are following a keto vegetarian diet, or paleo vegetarian diet.
 And the best part is… it’s easy!

 “Cottage cheese has triple the amount of protein than most yogurt does, and can be enjoyed in both sweet and savoury dishes.”

 When I first heard about zucchini lasagna, I made the subconscious decision to leave that dish for worth the extra effort occasions.
 Traditional lasagna is no easy task, so surely one using a vegetable as the noodle would be even more difficult.
 Not true!
 This version may even be simpler AND packed full of the more nutritious foods, with less of the not-so-nutritious ones.

 Some recipes for zucchini lasagna say to bake the zucchini noodles first using olive oil and salt.
 This helps to draw out some of the moisture from the zucchini.
 To keep this recipe simple, I decided to skip this step.
 By doing so the zucchini will release some liquid during the cooking process.
 Keeping this in mind, my vegetable and tomato sauce mixture will be quite thick.
 But don’t worry, once the lasagna is cooked everything should even out to the perfect consistency.

 High Protein Zucchini Lasagna with Cottage Cheese